flavienbwk/book-devops/eng/README.md

 Such skepticism isn't without merit.
 The idea of importing a third-party library into one's IT system without examining its contents can seem risky.
 Potential risks include:

-- A library that arbitrarily deletes data
+- A library that arbitrarily deletes data ;
-- A library transmitting data to a remote server (software data, telemetry)
+- A library transmitting data to a remote server (software data, telemetry) ;
-- An updated library that no longer works (due to bugs or deliberate sabotage: see _protestwares_[^Protestware])
+- An updated library that no longer works (due to bugs or deliberate sabotage: see _protestwares_[^Protestware]) ;
-- Legally, the use of open-source tech might be governed by license terms (e.g., prohibiting selling software developed using the library)
+- Legally, the use of open-source tech might be governed by license terms (e.g., prohibiting selling software developed using the library).

 So, it's about striking a balance between the productivity provided by open-source libraries/software and the trust we place in them (security).